Probly is a Python-like mini-language for probabilistic estimation. It's based on Starlark and implemented in Go.

 Supporting this would require some fundamental changes to the implementation of Probly, which is currently very simplistic.

-The to binary operator was inspired by Squiggle.
+binary operator was inspired by Squiggle.

 This example reproduces a 2018 GiveWell cost-effectiveness analysis for iron and folic acid (IFA) supplementation of school-age children.